-Obesity has become one of the major health problems across all borders, all ages and all races.
+Obesity has become one of the major health problems across all borders, all ages, and all races.
 Most countries of the world are facing this everyday increasing problem and spending a lot of their health-allocated budget to manage obesity-related complications.
 The dangerous trend of increasing obesity in children and teenagers is posing serious threats to the health of this particular age group.
-Besides rising incidence of heart attack and stroke, fatty liver disease and liver failure in teenagers is also attributed to obesity in a significant part.
+Besides the rising incidence of heart attack and stroke, fatty liver disease and liver failure in teenagers are also attributed to obesity in a significant part.

-- Nonalcoholic steatohepatitis or NASH is the advanced form of fat accumulation in the liver in which inflammation, destruction and scarring of the liver tissue are also present.
-Earlier stages of this condition are also reversible but when the disease is relatively advanced, may lead to fibrosis of liver (liver cirrhosis)
+- Nonalcoholic steatohepatitis or NASH is the advanced form of fat accumulation in the liver in which inflammation, destruction, and scarring of the liver tissue are also present.
+Earlier stages of this condition are also reversible but when the disease is relatively advanced, may lead to fibrosis of the liver (liver cirrhosis)

 Liver transplantation, although a life-saving option for the patient, is practically difficult as donors are quite a few.
-Some lucky persons get a donor for liver transplantation and survive but for a few years with the agony of taking immuno-suppressive drugs.
-Some of the patients with cirrhosis of liver develop hepatocellular carcinoma (liver cancer).
+Some lucky persons get a donor for liver transplantation and survive but for a few years with the agony of taking immunosuppressive drugs.
+Some of the patients with cirrhosis of the liver develop hepatocellular carcinoma (liver cancer).

 Losing Weight Stands as Number One Check Against Liver Failure in Fatty Liver Disease

 As already stated, insulin resistance is the main culprit in causing fatty liver disease; measures that reduce insulin resistance are helpful in reversing this condition.
 The most efficient check against fatty liver disease progression is excessive weight loss.
 In fact, losing weight earlier is the key.
-Bariatric surgery is the number one choice in such instances as it causes excessive weight loss over shorter period of time.
-Teenagers having body mass index 35 or more should undergo Bariatric surgery to stop dangerous happenings.
+Bariatric surgery is the number one choice in such instances as it causes excessive weight loss over a shorter period of time.
+Teenagers having a body mass index of 35 or more should undergo Bariatric surgery to stop dangerous happenings.